PROFILE

 throughout the countryside, agricultural

-activities were brought to a near standstill,
+activities came to a near standstill, and the

-food.
 Small-scale agricultural production has

-increased dramatically over the last three years
+increased several-fold over the last 5 years due

-as internally displaced persons (IDPs) are
+internally displaced persons (IDPs) to safely

-commercial agricultural recovery have gone
+efforts at commercial agricultural recovery have

-forward, notably in fisheries and tropical
+gone forward, notably in fisheries and tropical

 fruits, but most of the country's vast potential

-passed land reform laws will attempt to
+laws will attempt to reconcile overlapping

-reconcile overlapping traditional land use
+traditional land use rights, colonial-era land

-land grants to facilitate significant commercial
+claims, and recent land grants to facilitate

-agricultural development.
+significant commercial agricultural development.

-An economic reform effort launched in 1998
+An economic reform effort launched in 1998 was

-was only marginally successful in addressing
+only marginally successful in addressing

 persistent fiscal mismanagement and corruption.

-In April 2000, Angola started an International
+In April 2000, Angola started an IMF

-Monetary Fund (IMF) staff-monitored program (SMP).
+staff-monitored program (SMP).
+The program

-progress.
-Under the program, the Government of
+of progress by Angola.
+Under the program, the

-Angola did succeed in unifying exchange rates
+Government of Angola did succeed in unifying

-and moving fuel, electricity, and water prices
+exchange rates and moving fuel, electricity, and

-closer to market rates.
+water prices closer to market rates.
+In March

-In December 2002 President dos Santos named a
+In December 2002, President dos Santos named a

 new economic team to oversee homegrown reform

 efforts.
-The new team has succeeded in
+The new team succeeded in decreasing

-decreasing overall government spending,
+overall government spending, rationalizing the

-rationalizing the Kwanza exchange rate, closing
+Kwanza exchange rate, closing regulatory

-regulatory loopholes allowing off-budget
+loopholes allowing off-budget expenditures, and

-expenditures, and capturing all revenues in the
+capturing all revenues in the state budget.
+New

-the Treasury, Banco Nacional de Angola (the
+funds between the Treasury, Banco Nacional de

-central bank), and the state-owned Banco de
+Angola (the central bank), and the state-owned

-Poupanca e Credito, which operates the budget.
+Banco de Poupanca e Credito, which operates the

-The Angolan Government has adopted a new
+budget.
+The Angolan Government adopted a new

 investment code.
 Concerns remain about